A Glossary of Indian Music Terms

 Antar Gandhar - Shudha Gandhar

-Antara - 2nd Movement in a composition with the melodic progression generally in the uttarang region of the octave and above
+Antara - 2nd Movement in a composition with the melodic progression generally in the uttarang (upper)regions of the octave

 Antya - Ending on